 After graduating from culinary school in 2001, she started her first career-changing job with a position at the iconic Brennan’s of Houston and by 2003 was named the restaurant’s youngest female sous chef.
 Grueneberg has traveled throughout Italy, Asia, Europe and the U.S., which has inspired her culinary approach of “following the food” and truly understanding “the dish” by knowing the people and culture that created it.

-More notably, Grueneberg was a contestant on Bravo’s “Top Chef: Texas” making it as a finalist and runner-up for the season.
-She has also been named a “Rising Star Chef” by Chicago Social magazine and Eater Chicago’s “Chef of the Year” in the 2011 Eater Awards.
-Grueneberg is currently Chef/Partner of Monteverde Restaurant & Pastificio in Chicago’s West Loop, which she opened in November 2015 with business partner and long-time friend Meg Colleran Sahs.
+More notably, Grueneberg was a contestant on Bravo’s “Top Chef: Texas” making it as a finalist and runner up for the season.
+She has also been named a “Rising Star Chef” by Chicago Social magazine in 2009 and 2016 and Eater Chicago’s “Chef of the Year” in the 2011 Eater Awards.
+Grueneberg is currently Chef/Partner of Monteverde Restaurant & Pastificio in Chicago’s West Loop, which she opened in November 2015 with business partner and long-time friend Meg Sahs.
 The restaurant has received acclaimed reviews from various outlets, including three out of four stars by The Chicago Tribune.
-Monteverde was awarded the “Worth the Wait” award in the 2016 Chicago Tribune Dining Awards.